 While organic growth is key, paid channels provide speed and predictability.

-• Paid Social with Retargeting: Use platforms like LinkedIn and Meta (Facebook) to target ads to specific demographics and job titles.
-Retargeting (showing ads to people who have already visited your website) is especially powerful for keeping your brand top of mind during a long sales cycle.
-See how a digital health startup hit 13%+ CTR on a lean budget with Meta retargeting and landing‑page tweaks.
+- Paid Social with Retargeting: Use platforms like LinkedIn and Meta (Facebook) to target ads to specific demographics and job titles.
+Retargeting, which shows ads to people who have already visited your website, is especially powerful.
+See how a digital health startup hit 13%+ CTR on a lean budget with Meta retargeting.

-• Product Hunt Launch: A well executed launch on Product Hunt can drive a massive wave of early adopters, traffic, and valuable feedback.
-It’s a rite of passage for many startups.
+- Product Hunt Launch: A well executed launch on Product Hunt can drive a massive wave of early adopters, traffic, and valuable feedback.

 Ready to stop juggling spreadsheets and start shipping campaigns that work?
 AgentWeb provides an AI‑powered platform and expert team to run your B2B SaaS marketing for you.

 Getting traffic is only half the battle.
-You need to convert that traffic into paying customers.
-This is where optimization comes in.
+You need to convert that traffic into paying customers and keep them happy.

-• UI/UX Strategy: A confusing website or app will kill your conversion rates.
-Good user interface (UI) and user experience (UX) design makes it easy and enjoyable for users to achieve their goals, whether that’s signing up for a trial or using a key feature.
-For a real example of rapid fixes, see website diagnosis made easy: how AI agents streamlined a landing-page launch.
+- UI/UX Strategy: A confusing website or app will kill your conversion rates.
+Good user interface (UI) and user experience (UX) design makes it easy and enjoyable for users to achieve their goals.
+For a real example of rapid fixes, see website diagnosis made easy.

 Part 4: Advanced Strategies for Sustainable Growth